yury-sannikov/amnezia-wg-docker/README.md

 git submodule update
 ```

-To build a Docker container for the Microtic run
+To build a Docker container for the Microtik run
 ```
-make microtic-arm7
+make microtik-arm7
 ```
 This command should cross-compile amnezia-wg locally and then build a docker image for ArmV7 arch.